Enlarged version: challenges to comprehension

 Distinguishing decision arenas

-One of the dangers in advocating "new thinking" is the easy implication that everything that preceded it should be scrapped as inadequate.
+One of the dangers in advocating 'new thinking' is the easy implication that everything that preceded it should be scrapped as inadequate.
 It is therefore useful to clarify the arenas in which conventional decision-making remains appropriate in contrast with those arenas where new approaches may prove more useful.

 Table I is a tentative exercise in isolating 12 decision arenas or contexts.
 These are grouped into three clusters: